plone/training/solr-training/first-steps.rst

 to the *fields* section of the *solr* part we add the following line: ::

- name:email    type:string copyfield:default stored:true multivalued:false
+ name:email    type:string copyfield:SearchableText stored:true multivalued:false
- name:fullname type:string copyfield:default stored:true multivalued:false
+ name:fullname type:string copyfield:SearchableText stored:true multivalued:false

 After we have done that we need to rerun the buildout ::